MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 ## Item pairing

 Pairing is the process by which an item in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
-If items aren't paired, even if they have the same name and type, they don't overwrite on a subsequent deployment.
+If items aren't paired, even if they have the same name and type, the item in the target stage isn't overwritten.

 <a name="pairing-rules"></a>

 Pairing can happen in one of two ways:

-* Deployment: when an unpaired item is copied from one stage to another using the *Deploy* button, the previously unpaired item is automatically paired with the copy.
+* **Deployment**: when an unpaired item is copied from one stage to another using the *Deploy* button, the previously unpaired item is automatically paired with the copy.
-* Assigning a workspace to a deployment stage: when a workspace is assigned to a deployment stage the deployment pipeline attempts to pair items.
+* **Assigning a workspace to a deployment stage**: when a workspace is assigned to a deployment stage the deployment pipeline attempts to pair items.
 The pairing criteria are:

   * Item Name
   * Item Type
   * Folder Location

-If a single item can be identified that matches all three of these criteria then pairing occurs.
-If more than one item in a single stage matches an item in an adjacent stage, then pairing fails.
+  If a single item in each stage has the same name and type then pairing occurs.
+If there's more than one item in a stage that has the same name and type, then items are paired if they're in the same folder.
+If the folders aren't the same, pairing fails.

 Once items are paired, renaming them *doesn't* unpair the items.
 Thus, there can be paired items with different names.